ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2021_JEMR_Schnebelen,
-    author = "Schnebelen, Damien and Charron, Camilo and Mars, Franck", title = "Model-based estimation of the state of vehicle automation as derived from the driver’s spontaneous visual strategies", journal = "Journal of eye movement research", volume = "12",
+    author = "Schnebelen, Damien and Charron, Camilo and Mars, Franck", journal = "Journal of eye movement research", number = "3",
-    number = "3",
+    publisher = "European Group for Eye Movement Research", title = "Model-based estimation of the state of vehicle automation as derived from the driver’s spontaneous visual strategies", volume = "12",
-    year = "2019",
+    year = "2019"
-    publisher = "European Group for Eye Movement Research" }
+}
 </pre>
 </ul>